 Once activating RankMath in your site, you will be directed to a new page to connect your site to RankMath by clicking on Connect Your Account button.

 Here, you can register or sign in with your Facebook/ Google/ or WordPress.com account.
+When registering, you will be asked for your full name (for example, Donavan Bering, email address, and any other relevant information.

 Here, I am registering a RankMath account with my WordPress account.
 Click Approve to continue the process.